 Funding has increased, focus is on promoting sustainable agriculture production

-Japan’s official development assistance (ODA) for agriculture (including forestry and fishing) and rural development was US$966 million in 2015 (the latest year for which complete data is available).
-This makes Japan the fourth-largest donor to the sector among members of the Organisation for Economic Cooperation and Development’s (OECD) Development Assistance Committee (DAC).
-This is an increase compared to 2014, when Japan spent US$883 billion of its ODA on this sector.
+Japan’s official development assistance (ODA) for agriculture (including forestry and fishing) and rural development was US$1.1 billion in 2016 (the latest year for which complete data is available).
+This made Japan the third-largest donor to the sector among members of the Organisation for Economic Cooperation and Development’s (OECD) Development Assistance Committee (DAC), and is a 15% increase compared to 2015, when Japan spent US$966 million of its ODA on this sector.
 Funding has been increasing since 2014, when it stood at US$883 million.
-Funding for agriculture and rural development represented 6% of total ODA in 2015, a share that is slightly below the DAC average of 7%.
+Funding for agriculture and rural development represented 7% of total ODA in 2016, a share that is on par with the DAC average.
 Agriculture is not among Japan’s global development priorities.

 Multilateral ODA to agriculture stood at US$269 million in 2016.
 This was a quarter (24%) of total agriculture ODA.
-The main recipient was the World Bank’s International Development Association (IDA): Assessed contributions to IDA made up 60% of Japan’s multilateral ODA to agriculture (US$189 million; 73% of multilateral ODA to agriculture, and 18% of total agriculture ODA).
+The main recipient was the World Bank’s International Development Association (IDA): Assessed contributions to IDA made up 73% of Japan’s multilateral ODA to agriculture (US$189 million; 73% of multilateral ODA to agriculture, and 18% of total agriculture ODA).
 Other recipients included regional development banks, as well as the Asian Development Bank and the Global Environment Facility.

 Japan joined the Global Agriculture and Food Security Program (GAFSP) in 2012, pledging US$30 million to GAFSP’s private sector window.
 At the end of 2016, Japan had disbursed US$20 million.
 Japan also supports the Consortium of International Agricultural Research Centers (CGIAR) and contributed US$7 million in 2016.

 Ministry of Foreign Affairs steers strategic orientation for agriculture ODA; JICA leads on implementation

 Within the Ministry of Foreign Affairs of Japan (MOFA), the ‘Development Assistance Policy Coordination Division’ directs agriculture and rural development ODA strategy.
 JICA’s ‘Rural Development Department’ and relevant geographic departments share responsibility for implementing agriculture development activities.